syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ## Find and highlight in specific slide

-You can find a text in specific PowerPoint slide (slide, notes slide, master slide or layout slide) and highlight the found text.
+You can find all the occurences of a text in specific PowerPoint slide (slide, notes slide, master slide or layout slide) and highlight the found text.

-The following code example illustrates how to find a particular text and highlight it in specific slide.
+The following code example illustrates how to find all the occurrences of a particular text and highlight it in specific slide.

 {% tabs %}